A Natural and Effective Treatment for Pain and Anxiety in Dogs

 What to Expect

-Although we expect to see similar great results to what 1000s of humans have reported, our dogs are as unique as we are, so it is normal to see different results from one dog to the next.
+Although we expect to see great results similar to what thousands of humans have reported, our dogs are as unique as we are, so it is normal to see different results from one dog to the next.
 Some show almost immediate relief while others take a few days before they start to see effects.

 Try taking notes (or even short videos) of your dog’s behaviour prior to and after dosing to note the changes and find the best dose for them.
 Once you find that dose that works best for their body, continue with that dose on a daily basis to continue receiving the health benefits.

-Join hundreds of dog owners already finding success with Cannanda, now with a line labelled specifically for dogs! _______________ Footnote: The endocannabinoid system (ECS) functions as the master regulator of homeostasis—balance within the body—and found within every tissue and organ.
+Join hundreds of dog owners already finding success with Cannanda, now with a line labelled specifically for dogs! _________________________ Footnote: The endocannabinoid system (ECS) functions as the master regulator of homeostasis—balance within the body—and found within every tissue and organ.
 It’s made up of two main cannabinoid receptors (called CB1 and CB2) and “endocannabinoids” (which are produced by the body and mimics compounds from cannabis).
-When the normal function of these tissues or organs are disrupted, that specific area of the body produces more cannabinoid receptors, which are then activated by our endocannabinoids to bring things back into balance.
+When the normal function of these tissues or organs are disrupted, that specific area of the body produces more cannabinoid receptors, which are then activated by our endocannabinoids to bring things back into balance. _________________________ Lee Know is a licensed naturopathic doctor, recipient of several awards, and has held positions as medical advisor, scientific evaluator and director of R&D for major organizations.
+He’s the author of Mitochondria and the Future of Medicine(Chelsea Green Publishing, 2018) and the VP of Scientific Affairs for Cannanda.